18

 Originally, Cillian Murphy dreamt of being a musician.
 As a teenager, he was a rock enthusiast and shared his passion with his brother.
 Eventually, he turned to theater, gaining attention through his roles in Neil LaBute’s The Shape Of Things and the gritty drama Disco Pigs.

 Director Danny Boyle was drawn to Murphy’s innocent, almost ethereal looks and cast him in the lead role of the post-apocalyptic thriller 28 Days Later (2002).
-Playing Jim, a bike courier waking from a coma to a deserted London, Murphy impressed critics.
+Playing Jim, a bike courier waking from a coma in a deserted London, Murphy impressed critics.
 The film was deliberately cast with little-known actors and “blended war film, 70s zombie cinema, and British sci-fi” , according to screenwriter Alex Garland.

 In 2006, British filmmaker Ken Loach put Cillian Murphy in the spotlight in the film The Wind That Shakes the Barley, which won the Palme d’Or at Cannes.
 The actor, who shares the same Irish roots as his wife Yvonne McGuinness – they’ve been married for 20 years – portrayed a doctor who joins his brother on the battlefield to fight for the independence of Ireland.